Mzedginidze/TheBodyShopClone/README.md

 # The Body Shop Web Page Clone

 Welcome to **The Body Shop Web Page Clone**, a replica of the popular e-commerce website for eco-friendly and cruelty-free beauty products.
-This project showcases my front-end development skills and demonstrates my ability to build responsive, user-friendly web pages.
+This project showcases my front-end development skills and demonstrates my ability to build functional, user-friendly web pages.

 ---